-Students who desire to apply for the M.A. degree in Counseling come from a wide range of professions and academic disciplines.
+Students who desire to apply for the M.A. degree in Clinical Mental Health Counseling come from a wide range of professions and academic disciplines.
 They must, however, have a bachelor's degree from a regionally accredited college or university by the time they enroll in a graduate counseling course.
 While professional experience in counseling is not necessary, volunteer experience in the helping professions is strongly encouraged as a way for aspiring students to receive firsthand knowledge of the work and clientele they will encounter.
+The committee's decisions are based on an overall profile consisting of academic ability, knowledge of the field, appropriate personal and professional conduct, and commitment to a career as a professional counselor.

 Applications are considered for the fall term according to two deadlines: January 15 for Early Admission and March 15 for Regular Admission.
 Applicants must submit the following materials to Rollins College, Graduate Studies in Counseling, 203 East Lyman Avenue, Winter Park, Florida 32789:

-- A completed application form with a \$50 nonrefundable application fee; - A current résumé; - A four- to six-page paper addressing specific questions available in the admission packet; - Three letters of recommendation to be submitted from professors (preferred) or supervisors; - Official transcripts from all colleges and universities attended; - A grade point average of 3.0 is required for admission. - Current scores from either the Miller Analogies Test (MAT) with a minimum score of 410 or the Graduate Record Exam (GRE) General Test with a combined score of at least 1000 on the verbal and quantitative portions only.
+- A completed application form with a \$50 nonrefundable application fee; - A current résumé: - A four- to six-page paper addressing specific questions available in the admission packet; - Three letters of recommendation to be submitted from professors (preferred) or supervisors; - Official transcripts from all colleges and universities attended; - A grade point average of 3.0 is required for admission. - Current scores from either the Miller Analogies Test (MAT) with a minimum score of 410 or the Graduate Record Exam (GRE) General Test with a combined score of at least 1000 (tests taken prior to August 1, 2011) or 300 (tests taken after August 1, 2011) on the verbal and quantitative portions only.
 These scores must be from test taken within the last five years.
-Applicants who already have a graduate degree do not need to submit standardized test scores unless their GPA is below 3.00.
+Applicants who already have a graduate degree do not need to submit standardized test scores unless their GPA is below 3.00. (see addendum for change)